TREE PRUNING & CROWN REDUCTIONS WEST SUSSEX, SURREY & HAMPSHIRE WIDE

 If you do a quick search on pruning tips, or more specifically, fruit tree pruning tips, you'll discover that fruit trees and bushes demand careful pruning since each one has a unique requirement and stands to benefit from pruning.

 For instance, when it comes to apple trees, pruning is needed to increase fruiting spurs.
-For blackcurrants, the removal of lighter ageing stems helps the plants redirect its energy on the younger stems, and this encourages greater crops of fruit.
+For blackcurrants, the removal of lighter ageing stems helps the plants redirect their energy on the younger stems, and this encourages greater crops of fruit.

 Winter pruning to thin out the number of branches also lets in more air and light, which encourages better growth in all fruit trees and branches.